daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 To put it simply, we need to pass `this` context because we are referencing `this.state` inside `handleClick` method, we are passing a custom object containing character information that was clicked instead of the default *event* object.

 Inside `handleClick` method, the `character` parameter is our winning character, because that's the character that was clicked on.
 Since we only have two characters it is not that hard to figure out the losing character.
-We then pass both `winer` and `loser` *Character IDs* to the `HomeActions.vote` action.
+We then pass both `winner` and `loser` *Character IDs* to the `HomeActions.vote` action.

 **<i class="devicons devicons-react"></i> Actions**